 Tours from Delhi to Agra:Viator offers popular and highly rated private day tours to Agra and the Taj Mahal, as well as combined day tours to Agra and Fatehpur Sikri and day tours to Agra and Kachhpura Village.

 If you'd like to take a tour from Delhi to see the Taj Mahal at full moon, Viator offers two day Taj Mahal full moon private tours.

 For foreigners, the entrance fee to the Taj Mahal consists of a 250 rupee Entry Tax (Archeological Society of India) and 500 rupees Toll Tax (Agra Development Authority).
 Indian nationals only pay is 20 rupees (50 cents).
 Children younger than 15 years are free.
 Night time tickets cost 750 rupees for foreigners and 500 rupees for Indian nationals, for half an hour’s admittance.
 These tickets must be purchased 24 hours in advance from the Archaeological Survey of India office on Mall Road.

-Agra is a rather dirty and characterless city, so don’t spend more than a day there.
-The best time to visit is from November to February, otherwise it can be unbearably hot or rainy.
+The best time to go there is from November to February, otherwise it can be unbearably hot or rainy.
 You'll be able to get some excellent off-season discounts though.